 “Bob was always willing to talk, any time about anything.
 After I did his OH, which was several hours if I recall, he and I would talk regularly when I would visit the 4th floor [where Bob volunteered in our Collections and Exhibits Department].
 Any time I saw Bob there, I would stop and spend a few minutes with him, usually talking about the war.
 His memories of the Hammelburg Raid were incredibly accurate, and always told well.”

 Seth Paridon, Digital Content Manager

 His outlook and his curiosity carried over into some of his volunteer efforts.
 Before Hurricane Katrina, he built Morse code buzzer boxes for our Education Department, which we lovingly referred to as “Zawada boxes.”.
 Ever since they’ve been used to help teach Morse code to Scouts, summer campers and the public.
 Over a decade later, they still work and are integral to our summer Spy Camp.
-Bob passed away May 4, 2014, but his memory lives on in the markings on the Museum’s halftrack, in our Digital Collection and his “Zawada boxes” await their next use with a new crop of summer campers.
+Bob passed away May 4, 2014, but his memory lives on through his oral history.
+Bob’s “Zawada boxes” await their next use with a new crop of summer campers.